Achievable logoAchievable logo

 Naming decimal numbers

-You name decimals using the same idea as naming whole numbers, but you name the decimal part by its place value.
-When a number has both a whole-number part and a decimal part, the word “and” is typically used between them.
+You name decimals the same way you name whole numbers, but you identify the decimal part by its place value.
+When a number has both a whole-number part and a decimal part, use the word “and” only at the decimal point - not inside the whole-number part.
+For example, 125 is read “one hundred twenty-five,” not “one hundred and twenty-five.”

 To choose the correct place-value name, look at the last digit on the right.
-For example:
+Note that trailing zeros affect the name even when they don’t change the value: 0.5 is “five tenths,” while 0.50 is “fifty hundredths.”

 • 324.056 is “three hundred twenty-four and fifty-six thousandths.”